-Location BF Adventure, Goodygrane Activity centre, Halvasso, TR10 9BX Lower field Assessed by: Tony Baker Date 31/12/2022 Reassessed by In 12 months from the above date Supporting policies Generic NOP
+Location BF Adventure, Goodygrane Activity centre, Halvasso, TR10 9BX Lower field Assessed by: Tony Baker Date 2/1/24 Reassessed by In 12 months from the above date Supporting policies Generic NOP

-Normal Ope erating Procedures summarised from Risk assessment Experience Training and Qualifications Previous experience on sliding down the water slide, where there is no experience an induction by an experienced member of staff needs to take place Staff must have read and signed the NOP Third party users must read the waterslide guidance sheet or NOP Ratios: • 1:50 Safety factors Once the slide is set up it must: Be padded on the initial impact zone from take off Pegs used to secure the slide must be staked in level or below the ground Tested by staff cautiously i.e. small slow rides building up to full speed descents The exit must be checked to ensure that there are no brambles on the exit Briefing - see LP Operational Factors This activity requires no regular checks but is checked during set up and take down for defects Aprons to be used by all In the summer the activity is limited to 30 minute max and operates from the tap on the outside of the bore hole shed Head first descents on tummies One person at a time Accessible Factors Participants can slide down in a seated position or on their back or on a camping mat if this is deemed safer or more appropriate Staff are allowed to slide down with the participant in a controlled manner if this makes the experience safer or more appropriate EAP See EAP at the start of this document
+Normal Ope erating Procedures summarised from Risk assessment Experience Training and Qualifications Previous experience on sliding down the water slide, where there is no experience an induction by an experienced member of staff needs to take place Staff must have read and signed the NOP Third party users must read the waterslide guidance sheet or NOP Ratios: • 1:50 (1 person on the water slide at a time) Safety factors Once the slide is set up it must: Be padded on the initial impact zone from take off Pegs used to secure the slide must be staked in level or below the ground Tested by staff cautiously i.e. small slow rides building up to full speed descents The exit must be checked to ensure that there are no brambles on the exit Briefing - see LP Operational Factors This activity requires no regular checks but is checked during set up and take down for defects Aprons to be used by all In the summer the activity is limited to 30 minute max and operates from the tap on the outside of the bore hole shed Head first descents on tummies One person at a time Accessible Factors Participants can slide down in a seated position or on their back or on a camping mat if this is deemed safer or more appropriate Staff are allowed to slide down with the participant in a controlled manner if this makes the experience safer or more appropriate EAP See EAP at the start of this document

-Equipment and Venue
+Equipment Equipment and Venue

-Safety equipment FAK, Radio
+Safety equipment • FAK, Radio

 Kit for Participants Shoes, apron

 Set up notes The slide must be stored away in the winter Visually check the slide, pegs and materials for cracks or splits Check the mattress is in place at the top

-Lesson Plai า

-Aims and objectives • fun

-Time Varied 30 mins - 120 minutes

-Equipment needed Testing as above must take place

-Set up notes Attach hose to the tap on the bore hole shed Visually check the slide before use, checking pegs and for tears

-Briefing Safety points that need to be covered Apron must be worn Shoes must be worn Old clothes must be worn Descents must be head first on their stomach Hands must be in the air Feet must be up One person to launch at a time, when instructed No standing on the slide Following briefing groups are allowed to launch at will.
+Lesson Plan า Aims and objectives ● fun Time Varied 30 mins - 120 minutes Equipment needed Testing as above must take place Set up notes Attach hose to the tap on the bore hole shed Visually check the slide before use, checking pegs and for tears Briefing Briefing Safety points that need to be covered Apron must be worn Shoes must be worn Old clothes must be worn Descents must be head first on their stomach Hands must be in the air Feet must be up One person to launch at a time, when instructed No standing on the slide Following briefing groups are allowed to launch at will.
 Instructors will control the launching to one at a time but the frequency of this can be largely determined by the group.
 Staff are to monitor the number of participants on the slide and to keep and maintain a safe environment.

-Main delivery •

-Summary Equipment should be packed away on the middle shelf in the problem solving container dry and ready for next use

-Pack away •

-Other notes •
+Main delivery • Summary • Equipment should be packed away on the middle shelf in the problem solving container dry and ready for next use Pack away • Other notes • https://bfadventure.sharepoint.com/sites/via-ferrata/Shared Documents/Via Ferrata/operational & inspections/Normal Operation Procedures/2024 NOP/VFC Normal Operating procedures 2024.1.docx

-Risk Assess Risk Assessment
+Risk Assessment

 Hazards Launching

 • Pegs

 Grass and brambles

 Other users

 Water supply